pforret/shini/README.md

     <input>          : [parameter] input file (optional)
     <chapter>        : [parameter] chapter name (optional)
     <key>            : [parameter] key name (optional)
+                                  @github.com:pforret/shini.git
+### TIPS & EXAMPLES
+# use `shini chapters` to list all chapters of a .ini file, e.g. to use in a loop
+shini chapters production.ini | while read -r chapter ; do (...) done

+# use shini setall to set all values of a chapter
+shini setall production.ini frontend # and now all the variables in .ini have been set

+# use shini listall to list all values of a chapter
+shini listall production.ini frontend
+# key1=value1
+# key2=value2

+# use shini get to get the value of 1 key for a certain chapter
+port=$(shini get production.ini frontend http_port)

+# you can add a chapter with default values
+[_default]
+http_port=80

+# use shini check to check if this script is ready to execute and what values the options/flags are
+shini check

+# use shini env to generate an example .env file
+shini env > .env

+# use shini update to update to the latest version
+shini check
 ```

 ## ⚡️ Examples